Myriad-Dreamin/tinymist/docs/tinymist/frontend/neovim.typ

 == Troubleshooting
 <troubleshooting>

-Generally you can find in depth information via the `:mes` command.
-Tinymist also creates a debug log that is usually at `~/.local/state/nvim/lsp.log`
+Generally you can find in depth information via the `:mes` command, `:checkhealth` and `LspInfo` can also provide valuable information.
+Tinymist also creates a debug log that is usually at `~/.local/state/nvim/lsp.log`.
+Reporting bugs is welcome.

 === tinymist not starting when creating/opening files
 <tinymist-does-not-start-on-creatingopening-files>